 The new FCA rules are consolidated into its online rule book (You need to time travel it to 3/1/2018).
 Alternatively, you can check out the two policy statements:

 - Policy Statement 17/5: This covers matters from consultation papers (CP15/43), including trading venues and systematic internalisers, and (CP16/19) including organisational requirements.
 It also covers a small number of issues from (CP16/29) and (CP16/43).

 - Policy Statement 17/14: At 1078 pages long, this policy statement sets out the bulk of the detailed rules which firms are expected to comply with.
 It includes rules on the conduct of business requirements and client assets amongst other matters and also takes into account some technical changes arising from PS17/5.
 These are rules are final so firms now have clarity on a number of key areas.

 How can Bovill help?

 Clients are drastically scaling up their MiFID II implementation projects as the 3 January 2018 deadline looms.
 We’re currently helping a wide range of different firms through various types of implementation support projects.
-We can help you too – check out here to see how.
+We can help you too.